zsfVishnu/apk-metric-upload/README.md

 This action uploads your debug app metrics to a workflow artifact which can be used by our [app-size-tracker](https://github.com/zsfVishnu/apk-size-tracker) action to help you track your app metrics like size, build time etc

 # Usage
+The action can be used to track both native and react native app sizes.
+Given below are examples of how to use the app for the two platforms.

+## Native

 ```
 on: